prudhvidendukuri/ProfileChecker/README.md

 # ProfileChecker
-Checks the GITHUB profile and display information like username, followers, following and repositories
+Checks the GITHUB profile and display information like name, followers, following and repositories